 Gluten-free banana bread recipe:

-I am not a huge fan of Bananas, i mean i have it everyday with my homemade muesli or yoghurt but i don’t like it much.
+I am not a huge fan of Bananas, I mean I have it every day with my homemade muesli or yogurt but I don’t like it much.
 The thing about banana is it is cheap, easy to find, grows all year long and is loaded with the healthy stuff.
-When i have too many bananas at home and i don’t know what to do with them, i make this Gluten-free banana bread.
+When I have too many bananas at home and I don’t know what to do with them, I make this Gluten-free banana bread.
 It takes bananas to a whole new level, from a humble fruit to an exotic one.
 Thanks to the wonder spice called cinnamon, it has the power to change anything it touches.
 Haha.
 Again the ingredients might look exhaustive, but it actually is not.
-You would probably have most ingredients at home.
-And people with Gluten Intolerance please use a Gluten Free baking powder and GF baking soda.
-They are not expensive at all, and are easily available.
+You would probably have the most ingredients at home.
+And people with Gluten Intolerance please use Gluten-Free baking powder and GF baking soda.
+They are not expensive at all and are easily available.

 Prep Time: 10 mins